-- Install the rubber grommets and brass eyelets onto the aileron servos. - Using a modeling knife, remove the covering from over the pre-cut servo arm exit hole on the aileron servo tray / hatch.
-This hole will allow the servo arm to pass through when installing the aileron pushrods.
+- 1) Install the rubber grommets and brass eyelets onto the aileron servos. - 2) Using a modeling knife, remove the covering from over the servo box. - 3) Place the servo into the servo tray.
+Center the servo within the tray and drill 1.5mm pilot holes through the block of wood for each of the four mounting screws provided with the servo.

-- Place the servo into the servo tray.
-Center the servo within the tray and drill 1.5mm pilot holes through the block of wood for each of the four mounting screws provided with the servo. - Using the thread as a guide and using masking tape, tape the servo lead to the end of the thread: carefully pull the thread out.
-When you have pulled the servo lead out, remove the masking tape and the servo lead from the thread. - 5.
-Place the servo into the servo tray/ hatch into the servo box on the bottom of the wing and drill 1.5mm pilot holes through the tray and servo box for each of the four mounting screws.
-Secure the servo tray in place using the mounting screws provided. - 6.
-Repeat step #2 #5 to install the second aileron servo in the opposite wing half.
+4) Using the thread as a guide and using masking tape, tape the servo lead to the end of the thread: carefully pull the thread out.
+When you have pulled the servo lead out, remove the masking tape and the servo lead from the thread.

+- 5) Place the servo into the servo tray/ hatch into the servo box on the bottom of the wing and drill 1.5mm pilot holes through the tray and servo box for each of the four mounting screws.
+Secure the servo tray in place using the mounting screws provided. - 6) Repeat step # 2 # 5 to install the second aileron servo in the opposite wing half.